 7. Clean creatures

 Rabbits are hygienic and don’t make a lot of mess.
-They are also a lot easier to litter train.
+They are also much easier to litter train.
 Rabbits tend to poo while they are eating, so place their litter tray next to their hay rack and you’ll be halfway there.
-Although they are usually meticulous groomers, check bunny bottoms twice a day (and more frequently in warm weather) to make sure they are spick and span and reduce the risk of fly strike.
+Although they are usually meticulous groomers, check bunny bottoms twice a day (and more frequently in warm weather) to make sure they are spick and span and to reduce the risk of fly strike.
 It’s also important to clean the rabbit hutch or indoor rabbit cage regularly with a pet-safe cleaning spray such as Tiny Friends Farm Keep it Clean.

 8. Quiet and crepuscular